AxonIQ/reference-guide/part3/event-processing.md

 ### Configuring processors

+Processors take care of the technical aspects of handling an event, regardless of the business logic triggered by each event.
+However, the way "regular" (singleton, stateless) event handlers are Configured is slightly different from Sagas, as different aspects are important for both types of handlers.

+#### Event Handlers ####

 By default, Axon will use Subscribing Event Processors.
 It is possible to change how Handlers are assigned and how processors are configured using the `EventHandlingConfiguration` class of the Configuration API.

 The `EventHandlingConfiguration` class defines a number of methods that can be used to define how processors need to be configured.